What We Believe

 Perdue brings a unique skill set to the Tax Collector’s office.
 His education combined with corporate and private business experience has allowed him to work towards a customer centered office focused on efficient and effective operations.

-Married to wife Charla for 27 years, they have two boys.
-Zac, their eldest son, was recently honorably discharged as an airborne medic in the United States Army and his wife Raquel is a medic in the North Carolina Army National Guard.
-Caleb recently graduated Florida State University with a degree in Accounting and works for the Florida Department of Financial Services.
-He plans to start graduate school in Fall 2021.
-Chuck is actively involved in his church and the family is frequently involved in local and international mission projects.
-Together, they are actively involved in their church, enjoy traveling, boating, and spending time with family and friends.
+Married to wife Charla for 28 years, they have two boys.
+Zac, their eldest son, was recently honorably discharged as an airborne medic with the United States Army.
+Their younger son, Caleb, is a graduate of Florida State University with a degree in Accounting and works for the Florida Department of Financial Services.
+He and his wife, Olivia, are currently pursuing graduate degrees.
+The Perdues are actively involved in their church, enjoy traveling, boating, and spending time with family and friends.